ngkalaf/ngkalaf.github.io/teaching.md

   * Supreme Court Seminar (Christy Boyd)
   * Basic Statistics for Social Science (Michelle Benson)
   * Pre-Law Honors Seminar (Stephen Halpern)

+Please <a href="https://graduate.artsci.wustl.edu/boston/contact" target="_blank">contact me</a> for any syllabi.
+I, unfortunately, only have course evaluations available for my Washington University teaching assistant experience.
+The University at Buffalo and Buffalo State College do not collect teaching evaluations for teaching assistants or adjunct instructors.